11 Data Structures

 End Sub

-In the example below, we declare an array of integers with 5 elements and populate it with values.
+In Listing 11.6, we declare an array of integers with 5 elements and populate it with values.
 We then determine the lower and upper bounds of the array using the LBound and UBound functions.

-This is useful when you want to access the array elements without hardcoding the bounds.
+This is useful when you want to access the array elements without hardcoding the bounds like in Listing 11.5.
 It makes the code more flexible and easier to maintain (if you need to change the array size, you do not need to update the loop bounds).

 Option Explicit